MicrosoftDocs/azure-dev-docs/articles/javascript/includes/tutorial-visualstudiocode-browser-file-upload-storage-blob/understand-the-code.md

 ## Upload file to Azure Storage blob with Azure SDK client library

-The code to upload the file to the Azure Storage is framework-agnostic and could be used on either the client or server.
+The code to upload the file to the Azure Storage is framework-agnostic.
 As the code is built for a tutorial, choices were made for simplicity and comprehension.
 These choices are explained; you should review your own project for intentional use, security, and efficiency.

 The sample creates and uses a publicly accessible container and files.
 If you want to secure your files in your own project, you have many layers where you can control that from requiring overall authentication to your resource to very specific permissions on each blob object.